jjatria/Net-Async-MPD/README.md

 - **send** $cmd => @args
 - **send** \[ $cmd1 $cmd2 $cmd3 \]

     Send a command to the server in a non-blocking way.
-This command always returns a [Future](https://metacpan.org/pod/Future).
+This method always returns a [Future](https://metacpan.org/pod/Future).

     If called with a single string, then that string will be sent as the command.